by Micky Webster, Senior Surveyor

 By way of example one of our most recent settled cases involved an approximate CI$6,000 figure paid to the property owner for the fair market value of the land that was taken and an additional CI$56,000 for the Injurious Affection to the retained land.

-It is a complicated area of Law that requires significant experience and knowledge of land and compensation values and the ability to negotiate sound settlements, particularly given that such negotiations generally take place after the land has been take.
+It is a complicated area of Law that requires significant experience and knowledge of land and compensation values and the ability to negotiate sound settlements, particularly given that such negotiations generally take place after the land has been taken.

 Bould Consulting’s compulsory purchase team, which includes world class legal support, brings many years of experience both in the Caribbean and globally to ensure you are well represented to achieve a fair settlement for what has been taken from you.